matthew-hale/pythfinder/readme.md

     + damaging spells can get added to the spell attack list, like weapon attacks
     + show damage, cast time, duration (if applicable)
-+ Refactor classes into single Character class
++ ~~Refactor classes into single Character class~~
-    + Thinking about it more, it doesn't make sense for all of these character properties to be their own classes; their constructors and methods could just be Character() methods.
-It would greatly simplify a lot of the structure of this package.
+    + ~~Thinking about it more, it doesn't make sense for all of these character properties to be their own classes; their constructors and methods could just be Character() methods.
+It would greatly simplify a lot of the structure of this package.~~ - complete
 + Eventually:
     + Decoupling of input and data processing, converting outputs to json format